fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-Because the backend generates id:s for the notes we change the action creator _noteCreation_
+Because the backend generates ids for the notes, we'll change the action creator _noteCreation_

 ```js
 export const createNote = (data) => {